wengnong/sleepify-sleep-disorder-app/README.md

-# Sleepify: Sleep Disorder Detection App
+# Sleepify: A Sleep Disorder Detector as Web-based Application

 ## Overview

-Sleepify is a web application designed to detect sleep disorders using machine learning.
-The application has a Flask backend that handles predictions and a React frontend for user interaction.
+Sleepify is a web application that utilizes a Decision Tree machine learning model to detect potential sleep disorders.
+By analyzing user-provided input, such as age, gender, occupation, sleep duration, and other relevant factors, the application predicts the likelihood of a sleep disorder.
+The backend, built with Flask, processes the data and generates predictions, while the React-based frontend ensures a smooth and intuitive user experience.

 ## Technologies Used
+- **Machine Learning (Decision Tree)**: Employs a supervised learning algorithm to predict the likelihood of sleep disorders based on user inputs
+- **Pickle (.pkl files)**: Used to store and manage the machine learning model and its predictions

 ### **Frontend**
 - **React**: A JavaScript library for building user interfaces